HazyResearch/deepdive/README.md

 Next, you will define how to generate feature relations.
 There are several ways this can be done:

-- By defining new relations with Datalog rules.
+- Writing Datalog rules.
-- By running extractors over your relations.
+- Running extractors over your relations.
 Extractors can be written in Python (more languages coming).
 The input to an extractor is a relation defined by a SQL statement, and the function maps each tuple to a new tuple in the output relation.

 Extractors should be saved in the `extractor/` directory.
 We automatically parse each file in this directory and look for classes matching the definitions defined below.
 (TODO: Is there a better way?)